thedobe/Minion_Database_Restore/README.md

 # Minion_Database_Restore
-A wrapper for generating a database restore script
+A wrapper for generating a database restore script using Minion tables

 ## Requirements
 * Minion